Our main objectives within the Crew Academy Billet Program are:

 Billet families commit to providing a family away from home for the player they host, and in doing so, they help an individual reach his full potential.
-Billet families are responsible for but not limited to:
+Billet families are responsible for providing support in the following areas:

 - Three healthy meals per day, snacks included;

 - Their own room, which must include privacy, a bed (double size or bigger), desk, dresser, closet and bathroom;

 - Transportation to and from Crew Academy training and games;

 - Access to internet, television use and laundry;